 If you’re looking for discount tickets to Zoo Atlanta, you’re in luck.
 You have a few ways to check out the panda twins & my favorite, the red panda, for free or on the cheap, no coupon code required.

 - If you have a library card, you can check out a family pass at Georgia’s public libraries (they’re available at participating branches in all 159 counties) & get free admission to Zoo Atlanta for a family of four.
 There’s one pass per location.
 The pass may be checked out once per year, per card, per household, and it is valid for two adults and up to two children.
 Essentially, you check out the Zoo Atlanta Family Pass DVD at the front desk of your local library, and when you return the DVD to your library, you will receive a receipt, which is required for Zoo admission.
 The pass is valid for 7 days from the date of the receipt showing the return of the DVD.
 FYI–Per the comments on previous Zoo Atlanta posts, the pass can be difficult to get, as some library locations won’t let you reserve the DVD in advance.
 Still, it’s worth a shot.

-- You’ll save a few dollars on adult tickets if you buy them via AtlanTIX; it’s just under $16 per ticket.
+- You’ll save a few dollars on adult tickets if you buy them via AtlanTIX; it’s just over $16 per ticket.

 - Visiting from out of town?
 If you stay at a participating Atlanta-area hotel, you can get a free cab ride to & from the Atlanta Zoo.
 The free ride is valid to/from participating hotels only.